App version: 0.1.0

 • You can’t afford your payments.
 If you’ve lost your job, or otherwise find yourself strapped for cash, your monthly payment or interest rate may become too expensive for you.
 Refinancing could help make your monthly payments more manageable.

-• Your credit score has improved.
-If your credit score received a boost since you took out your original loan, banks may be willing to offer you a cheaper loan than you’d previously qualified for.
+• You’ve built your credit.
+If you’ve built your credit since you took out your original loan, banks may be willing to offer you a less expensive loan than you’d previously qualified for.

 • You found a better deal.
 If interest rates drop, or a lender is offering a promotional deal, you may want to refinance simply to save a little bit of money you can then use toward other financial goals.